-The procedures that the school will follow to ensure the health and safety of the pupils Highland will adhere to all Wisconsin state laws and MPS policies regarding health and safety standards.
+The procedures that the school will follow to ensure the health and safety of the pupils

+Highland will adhere to all Wisconsin state laws and MPS policies regarding health and safety standards.

-The means by which the school will achieve a diversity among its pupils that is reflective of the school district school-age population additional 25% live within our "secondary target area," approximately an additional mile north and west of the primary target area.
+The means by which the school will achieve a diversity among its pupils that is reflective of the school district school-age population

-Highland Community School has a 40+ year history of being a parent-run, community-oriented, Montessori school in Milwaukee's near-west side.
+Highland Community School has a 50_55-year history of being a parent-directed run, community-oriented, Montessori school in Milwaukee's near-west side.
 Before moving to the building at 17th and Highland, Highland was located in a historic Pabst mansion at 31st and Highland Blvd since the mid-1990s; before that, we were located at 20th and Highland in the Victor Schlitz mansion.